Esri/geodev-hackerlabs/develop/add_feature_layer_jsapi.md

     map.addLayer(featureLayer);
   ```

-4. Confirm that the JSBin `Output` panel shows a map with rail lines.
+4. Confirm that the JSBin `Output` panel shows a map with neighborhoods.

 Your app should look something like this:
 * [Code](src/add_feature_layer_jsapi.html)